Lupleg/Ts-Hero/CONTRIBUTING.md

 [![Join the Trash Discord](https://discordapp.com/api/guilds/796594544980000808/widget.png?style=banner2)][trash-discord]

-Thank you for considering contributing to TypeHero.
+Thank you for considering contributing to lupleg.
 As an open sourced project we only exist by contributions from users like you.

 To contribute you will first need to fork the repo.
 To get the repository up and